ernestk-git/data-scientist-ish/tutorials/xgboost.md

 6. `cp make/config.mk ./config.mk`
 7. `make -j4`
 8. `cd python-package`

+## Installing XGBoost to a Conda Env on MacOS X

-9. (Optional) If you wish to install xgboost to a particular env (python 3 or fastai, for instance), activate it now: `source activate fastai`
+9. If you wish to install xgboost to a particular env (python 3 or fastai, for instance), we will need the sudo shell trick as above: `sudo -s`
+10. `source activate fastai` or your conda env
+11. `python setup.py install`

+## Installing XGBoost to the Default Env on MacOS X

-10. python setup.py install
+9. sudo python setup.py install

 Alternatively, you can brew install gcc5, but I like to have the latest version of things.